Oregon Coast Wasabi

 They have operated Oregon Coast Wasabi for 10 years now and plan to grow the business and expand production.
 “People want wasabi,” she says.
 Their customer list includes chefs across the country, specialty stores – a chocolatier with Vosges Haut-Chocolat in Chicago recently ordered some wasabi to use in dark chocolate wasabi truffles – and individuals interested in fresh wasabi.

 Oregon Coast Wasabi’s virtual store sells wasabi rhizome by weight, starting at a quarter-pound, or enough for a dinner party.
 If kept damp and refrigerated, the rhizome will keep for about two months.
-Once the rhizome is grated into a paste, wasabi’s unique (and volatile) molecular compounds will lose their heat within 30 minutes, so Bloesser says it’s best to grate the rhizome just before serving.
+Once the rhizome is grated into a paste, wasabi’s unique (and volatile) molecular compounds will lose their heat within 30 minutes, so Bloeser says it’s best to grate the rhizome just before serving.

 Leaves and stalks are also sold by weight.
 Plant starts and growing instructions also are available.
-Bloesser says wasabi plants can be grown in the garden as long as they have full shade.
+Bloeser says wasabi plants can be grown in the garden as long as they have full shade.
 The plants do well in pots with quality, well-drained potting soil.
 “It’s kind of finicky at scale, but in the garden, it’s pretty hardy.” •